 The Peace River Manasota Regional Water Supply Authority provides wholesale drinking water to its member counties and the City of North Port.
 First founded in 1991, the mission of the Authority is to provide the region with a sufficient, high-quality, and safe drinking water supply that is reliable, sustainable, and protective of our natural resources now and into the future.
 The documents that outline our primary mission and goals for the future are available in full below:

-First Amendment to the Master Water Supply Contract
+Second Amendment to the Master Water Supply Contract [August 2015]

-Second Amendment to the Master Water Supply Contract
+First Amendment to the Master Water Supply Contract [June 2008]